-My Ireland Heritage find your Ancestors and exact house location from the 1700’s to the late 1800’s, and all available records in Ireland.
-We are an Irish family business dedicated to assisting you in your Irish Genealogy research for your roots and records of your family history of past generations in Antrim, as well as providing you with a once in a lifetime Irish Genealogy tour experience to visit your families original family house and Walk in the Footsteps of your Irish Ancestors.
+My Ireland Heritage finds your ancestors and exact house location from the 1700s to the late 1800s, and all available records in Ireland.
+We are an Irish family business dedicated to assisting you in your Northern Irish Genealogy research for your roots and records of your family history of past generations in Antrim, as well as providing you with a once in a lifetime Northern Irish Genealogy tour experience to visit your families original family house and Walk in the Footsteps of your Irish Ancestors.

 Sean and the Team at My Ireland Heritage are a Government certified & approved Genealogy & Touring Company, and will personally guide you on the journey into your Irish ancestry to any County in Ireland.

 Many companies are genealogy research only, many companies are touring companies only, we at My Ireland Family Heritage are proud to be able to encompass your research and tour together enabling us to work with you throughout the process to customize your tour with you and for you.
 To achieve a full genealogy tour experience consider adding one of our one-day historical tours.